-- 3.6.1 The Board shall meet in a private session of the Committee of the Whole by a majority vote, to consider private matters. - 3.6.2 Trustees shall maintain confidentiality with regards to private matters considered by the Board and shall not discuss or share information related to private matters with any person other than fellow trustees and the Director or designate. - 3.6.3 At the discretion of the Director, a person who is not a Board member or Board employee may be invited to participate in a presentation to the members in private after signing a confidentiality agreement. - 3.6.4 Trustees shall maintain private agendas and related materials in a secure location. - 3.6.5 The Director will recommend to the Committee of the Whole when a private decision can be made public.
+- 1. The Board shall meet in a private session of the Committee of the Whole by a majority vote, to consider private matters. - Trustees shall maintain confidentiality with regards to private matters considered by the Board and shall not discuss or share information related to private matters with any person other than fellow trustees and the Director or designate. - 3.
+At the discretion of the Director, a person who is not a Board member or Board employee may be invited to participate in a presentation to the members in private after signing a confidentiality agreement. - 4.
+Trustees shall maintain private agendas and related materials in a secure location. - 5.
+The Director will recommend to the Committee of the Whole when a private decision can be made public.
 Sometimes there are administrative follow-up requirements to complete before a matter can be made public and other times a decision must remain private indefinitely.
-Therefore, trustees shall not disclose any decision made in private session before the Director has provided permission to do so. - 3.6.6 The Director shall maintain records of all private matters and decisions, and these shall be maintained in the Director's Office and accessible to a trustee upon request. - 3.6.7 The Director shall maintain the private minutes in a secure location from which they may not be removed. - 3.6.8 The Director shall not permit any reproduction of private minutes. - 3.6.9 Matters considered during private sessions of committees, including the Standing Committee, Trustee Special Committees, and Committee of the Whole, are governed by sections 207 (1) and (2) of the Education Act, as follows: - i.
-The meetings of a board and, subject to subsection (2), meetings of a committee of the board, including a Committee of the Whole, shall be open to the public, and no person shall be excluded from a meeting that is open to the public except for improper conduct. - ii.
+Therefore, trustees shall not disclose any decision made in private session before the Director has provided permission to do so. - 6.
+The Director shall maintain records of all private matters and decisions, and these shall be maintained in the Director's Office and accessible to a trustee upon request. - 7.
+The Director shall maintain the private minutes in a secure location from which they may not be removed. - 8.
+The Director shall not permit any reproduction of private minutes. - 9.
+Matters considered during private sessions of committees, including the Standing Committee, Trustee Special Committees, and Committee of the Whole, are governed by sections 207 (1) and (2) of the Education Act, as follows: - a.
+The meetings of a board and, subject to subsection (2), meetings of a committee of the board, including a Committee of the Whole, shall be open to the public, and no person shall be excluded from a meeting that is open to the public except for improper conduct. - b.
 Closing of certain committee meetings: s.
-207 (2) A meeting of a committee of a board, including a committee of the whole board, may be closed to the public when the subject matter under consideration involves: - a.
+207 (2) A meeting of a committee of a board, including a committee of the whole board, may be closed to the public when the subject-matter under consideration involves: - a.
 The security of the property of the board. - b.
 The disclosure of intimate, personal or financial information in respect of a member of the board or committee, an employee or prospective employee of the board or a pupil or his or her parent or guardian. - c.
-The acquisition or disposal of a school site. - d.
-Decisions in respect of negotiations with employees of the board; or
+The acquisition or disposal of a school site.

-- e.
+- d.
+Decisions in respect of negotiations with employees of the board; or - e.
 Litigation affecting the board.
 R.S.O.
 1990, c.
 E.2, s.
-207 (2). - 3.6.10 A student trustee is not entitled to be present at a meeting that is closed to the public under clause 207 (2) (b).
+207 (2). - 10.
+A student trustee is not entitled to be present at a meeting that is closed to the public under clause 207 (2) (b).
 E.A.
-55(5) - 3.6.11 The Board is required to vote on approving the private recommendations in public. - a.
+55(5) - 11.
+The Board is required to vote on approving the private recommendations in public. - a.
 At the conclusion of each private meeting of the Committee of the Whole, the Director, in consultation with the Board of Trustees, will determine which recommendations or parts of recommendations of the private Committee of the Whole will immediately be made public. - b.
 These recommendations or parts of recommendations will be read aloud by the Chair of the Committee of the Whole upon presentation of the committee's report in public and added to the public minutes.

-3.7 Trustee Special Committees
+3.6 Trustee Special Committees